 - cinnamon sticks for garnish

 - Mix all ingredients in a blender at high speed.
-Refrigerate for a couple of hours.
+Refrigerate for a minimum of 1 hour.
 Shake well before serving.
 Serve cold in a small glass.
 Garnish with cinnamon stick.